OnceAJonyy/YOLOv4-Deepsort-Multi-Camera/README.md

 # Yolov4-Deepsort-Two-Camera-Re-identification

-*This repo is based on https://github.com/theAIGuysCode/yolov4-deepsort.
+*This repository is based on https://github.com/theAIGuysCode/yolov4-deepsort.
 All credits goes to the author for setting up YOLOv4-Deepsort.*

 Object tracking implemented with YOLOv4, DeepSort, and TensorFlow.
 YOLOv4 is a state of the art algorithm that uses deep convolutional neural networks to perform object detections.
 We can take the output of YOLOv4 feed these object detections into Deep SORT (Simple Online and Realtime Tracking with a Deep Association Metric) in order to create a highly accurate object tracker.